-What Is adsenseformobileapps.com? & 3 Other Burning AdWords Questions
+What Is adsenseformobileapps.com? & 3 Other Burning Google Ads Questions

-Recently we’ve been running a number of posts focused on helping new and overworked advertisers get more out of Google AdWords, such as:
+Recently we’ve been running a number of posts focused on helping new and overworked advertisers get more out of Google Ads (AdWords), such as:

 - The Overworked Advertiser’s Guide to Bid Management